Puebla

 My flight from Cancun landed in Mexico City airport around 5 AM, after checked in at the nearby airport hotel, I decided to go to Puebla immediately because it was so convenient to travel from airport to Puebla by frequent direct bus, one of many reasons why I decided to stay in airport hotel during my time in this big city.
 There are two bus stations for Puebla, CAPU and 4 PTE I chose Puebla 4PTE bus station as this station is closer to the city centre and historical core zone and that’s mean cheaper taxi cost.
 I comfortably sat on the bus with compliment drinks and snacks as well as Mexican drama on TV.

 The first place I visited was the famous Santo Domingo Church, at the church front yard, there was a market and fair going on, the tent obscured my view of the church, but fortunately that the entrance was still clear for me to see the beautiful white stucco on the right side of the entrance.
-When I entered into the church, I was already happy to see its beautiful golden altars, but when I turned left and saw the Rosary Chapel, I was so shock to see such an unbelievable and so ornate place.
-Gold is almost everywhere, the art is very beautiful as a prime example of New Spanish Baroque.
-Then I walked around the town, seeing market, Puebla is a very prosperous city, and looks very Spanish than I thought by its many nice decorated buildings almost every corner.
+When I entered into the church, I was already happy to see its beautiful golden altars, but when I turned left and saw the Rosary Chapel, I was so shocked to see such an unbelievable and so ornate place.
+Gold is almost everywhere; the art is very beautiful as a prime example of New Spanish Baroque.
+Then I walked around the town, seeing market, Puebla is a very prosperous city, and looks very Spanish than I thought by its many nice, decorated buildings almost every corner.
 The Cathedral of Puebla is another great place to see.
-Its wooden doors, altar and ceiling are just masterpieces that equally impressive with many great cathedral in Europe.
+Its wooden doors, altar and ceiling are just masterpieces that equally impressive with many great cathedrals in Europe.
 I also visited other public buildings and churches, all are beautiful, most of them have richly façade, and churches’ belfries are rivalling each other for more extravagant design.

-Before I ended my time in Puebla, it is a must to find nice restaurant to try the famous Mole Publano, and I found one near Cathedral recommended by many gourmet website.
+Before I ended my time in Puebla, it is a must to find nice restaurant to try the famous Mole Publano, and I found one near Cathedral recommended by many gourmet websites.
 I ate stuffed omelette with Mole Publano, and it was so good that I felt that all Mole Publano I tried before was simply bad.
 I really enjoyed my time in Puebla, the city has so many cultural heritages to see, taste and explore.
 Another thing I like of Puebla, they cleverly designed car park buildings to be in the middle of old colonial centre harmoniously and that can solve car parking problem which is the problem I saw in every old town in Mexico.
-I’m not surprised at all after visit why Mexico chose this city to be one of the first groups of their World Heritage Site since 1987, the place truly deserve the status.
+I’m not surprised at all after visit why Mexico chose this city to be one of the first groups of their World Heritage Site since 1987, the place truly deserves the status.

 Els Slots